-Responsible Wood announces Small Grants recipients
+Responsible Wood announces Community Grants recipients

-Six community groups have been awarded grants
+Five community groups have been awarded grants

 Responsible Wood Community Grants are awarded for collaborative community-based projects, activities or events that connect communities to Responsible Wood certified forests.

-The 2020 program supports local communities to connect with their nearby Responsible Wood certified forests, by contributing to projects that have been designed by the community in their local area.
+The 2021/22 program supports local communities to connect with their nearby Responsible Wood certified forests, by contributing to projects that have been designed by the community in their local area.

-“This being the first year that we have run the grant, we have overwhelmed by the number, quality, and creativity of applications from across Australia.”
+“We are really pleased by the number, quality, and creativity of applications from across Australia.”

-Applications were assessed by an expert panel including Dr Hans Drielsma, Chair of Responsible Wood, David Rowlinson, ‘Make It Wood’ Campaign Manager for Planet Ark and Lou Cotts, External Relations Manager for HVP Plantations.
+Applications were assessed by an expert panel including Dr Hans Drielsma, Chair of Responsible Wood, David Rowlinson, ‘Make It Wood’ Campaign Manager for Planet Ark and Lou Coutts, External Relations Manager for HVP Plantations.

 Are there any additional requirements that successful applicants must adhere to?